jeffatp14/CSV-to-PostgreSQL/README.md

 ![alt text](https://github.com/jeffatp14/CadITDataEngTest/blob/main/data_modelling/physical_data%20model.jpeg)

 ## 2. Database creation
 Writer created a schema named movies_dw that contains 8 tables from data modeling before.
-Table creation query script can be accessed in `query_no_2` folder and table result can be seen in `tables` folder.
+Table creation query script can be accessed in `create_table_query` folder and table result can be seen in `tables` folder.

 ## 3. CSV Extractor (csv-postgres)
 CSV Extractor is an ETL tool, it extract CSV from local files and store it in a postgres sink (currently available for this sink).